Cloudxtreme/DDPS-demo/README.md

 And you will have a root shell (bash).

+The 'vagrant' user's password is: vagrant

 ### Check /var/log inside the VM
-Make sure to look in /var/log for logfiles in the VM.
+Make sure to look in /var/log/ for logfiles in the VM.

     $ vagrant ssh
     $ sudo bash